cell-os/cell-os/deploy/aws/README.md

 Speed

-- [x] Try removing host/core role to speed things up (added as it complained about `pip2.7)
+- [x] Try removing host/core role to speed things up (added as it complained about `pip2.7`)
 - [ ] Configure Exhibitor to converge faster
 - [ ] Cache VM AMIs once successfully created and reuse them - need to figure out access rights to these AMIs (no CF API for AMIs)
 - [ ] Generate AMIs at build time with basic stuff on them (packages and Docker layers?)

-## Raw CF JSON vs Troposhpere vs Terraform
+## Raw CF JSON vs Troposphere vs Terraform
 I wrote this directly in CF as it was simpler to get started (i.e. copy pasting from examples) but then I realized JSON is not that bad.

-Troposhpere is a nice Python wrapper that can generate a CF template.
+Troposphere is a nice Python wrapper that can generate a CF template.
 Having python is nice, but I'm not sure it's necessarily simpler or with less code:

 * This template has less than 500 lines